CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Change-which-side-traffic-drives-on.md

 7. Exit to desktop, then relaunch Cities: Skylines
 8. You can unsubscribe Mod Tools if you no longer need it
 9. Reload the save - traffic might freak out a bit for the first few minutes
-    * If using TM:PE, check over all your road customisations to make sure they are still valid
+    * If using TM:PE, check over all your road customizations to make sure they are still valid

 ## Solved?

-If not, it's likely due to some mods not updating themselves when the driving side changes and you're only option will be to start a new game, sorry.
+If not, it's likely due to some mods not updating themselves when the driving side changes, and you're only option will be to start a new game, sorry.

 Other issues?
 See: [](Troubleshooting.md)